Sarah Cleveland

 Sarah Hull Cleveland (born September 4, 1965), an American judge, lawyer, law professor, and former State Department official, is a judge on the International Court of Justice and the Louis Henkin Professor of Human and Constitutional Rights at Columbia Law School (currently on leave of absence).

 Cleveland is an expert in public international law, international and comparative human rights, international humanitarian law, national security law, constitutional law of U.S. foreign relations, and federal civil procedure.
 She previously served as the Counselor on International Law in the U.S. State Department, an independent expert on the United Nations Human Rights Committee, the Co-Coordinating Reporter of the American Law Institute's project on the Restatement (Fourth) of the Foreign Relations Law of the United States, the U.S. Independent Member on the Venice Commission of the Council of Europe, and a Member of the Media Freedom Coalition's independent High Level Panel of Legal Experts on Media Freedom.

 Early life and education

-Cleveland grew up in Alabama and earned a Bachelor of Arts with honors from Brown University in 1987 with membership in Phi Beta Kappa; an M.St. in British Imperial and Commonwealth history from Lincoln College, Oxford University, as a Rhodes Scholar, in 1989; and a J.D. from Yale Law School in 1992.
+Cleveland grew up in Alabama and earned a Bachelor of Arts with honors from Brown University in 1987, where she was elected to Phi Beta Kappa, an M.St. in British Imperial and Commonwealth history from Lincoln College, Oxford University, as a Rhodes Scholar in 1989, and a J.D. from Yale Law School in 1992.

 Legal Career

 Judicial clerkships and fellowship

-Immediately after law school, Cleveland clerked for Judge Louis F. Oberdorfer on the United States District Court for the District of Columbia, and then for Justice Harry Blackmun of the Supreme Court of the United States during the 1993-1994 Term.
+Immediately after law school, Cleveland clerked for Judge Louis F. Oberdorfer on the United States District Court for the District of Columbia, and then for Justice Harry Blackmun of the Supreme Court of the United States during the 1993–1994 term.

 She represented migrant farmworkers in South Florida, as a Skadden Fellow, from 1994 to 1996.